manifold-systems/manifold/docs/manifold-templates.md

 # ManTL (Manifold Template Language)

-ManTL is a lightweight & _type-safe_ template engine for the JVM using [Manifold](http://manifold.systems/).
+ManTL is a lightweight & **type-safe** template engine directly integrated with the Java compiler using [Manifold](http://manifold.systems/).
 It is modeled loosely on Java Server Pages (JSP), but is divorced from the Servlet API and thus can be used in any application environment.

-ManTL supports the full Java language, type-safe arguments to templates, type safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.
+ManTL supports the full Java language, type-safe arguments to templates, type-safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.

 ManTL files have the suffix `mtl`, often optionally preceded by the language that the template is targeting (e.g. `index.html.mtl`).

+Unlike other template engines ManTL templates compile directly in your build as if Java source files.
+Therefore your Java source code can reference and use your template files by name directly as Java classes.
+This level of type-safety ensures both integrity and high performance.
+It also enables tooling like the [Manifold IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to provide deterministic code completion, usage searching, and refactoring.
+Additionally Manifold support in IntelliJ provides incremental compilation and hot swap debugging -- make incremental template changes and see them live on a running server.

 ## Table of Contents
 - [Installing](#installing)